Download PDF activities for your DBT sessions, homework, and skills groups.

 Wise mind is another popular DBT skill that crosses many areas of therapy and self-help.
 You might think of it as part Buddhist mindfulness and part practical decision making.
 The idea goes like this.

 Part of our brain is instinctual.
 It’s sometimes called the lizard brain, because it’s all about immediate reactions.
-You might respond in fear or in impulse.
+You might respond out of fear or anxiety, or on an impulse.

 We sometimes need this part of our brain to overcome fears, ruts, or anxieties.
 And we need it – it’s the part of us that survives and has fun in the world.